ph04/clock_string/README.md

 # clock-string

-This project is stupid.
+This program show the current time in your terminal.

 ## TODO list

-- [ ] spacing between numbers
+- [ ] padding
 - [x] leading zeros are missing (of course)
 - [x] problem with 00 (idk how to fix it honestly)